Tel Keppe: Diaspora

 Starting in the 1980s, and especially after the 1991 Gulf War and 2003 US invasion of Iraq, many Chaldean Catholics from Tel Keppe fled to other countries, primarily the United States.
 They set up their lives there with new churches and business for their families.
 By 2001, many Tel-Kepnayeh had moved to major cities in Iraq such as Baghdad or Mosul.

-Assyrian diaspora in United States

-Many Chaldean Catholic Assyrians in the Metro Detroit area trace their origins to Tel Keppe.
+Many Assyrians in the Metro Detroit area trace their origins to Tel Keppe.
 According to the estimates of a priest of Tel Keppe's Sacred Heart Chaldean Rite Catholic Church, there were 10,000 worshippers in the late 1950s, which later decreased to 2,000 around 2004.
 He said: "Many people don’t want to go from here; they cry that they have to go… but you almost have to leave these days because your family probably already is in Detroit."